AI simulation exercises that build confidence

 Performance degradation simulations.
 Show them what happens when costs spike.
 When latency increases.
 When accuracy drops.
 Let them practice troubleshooting under pressure.

-Corporate simulation programs report specific benefits.
-Knowledge retention increases 40%.
-Productivity jumps 50%.
+Leading organizations report specific benefits from structured AI training.
+Productivity increases of 57%.
+ROI of 300% on training investments.
+74% already see positive returns on their AI investments.
 But the number that matters most - employee confidence in using AI tools without support.

 Building and measuring simulations